richardatval/www.yesproject.org/_posts/2017-05-17-supporting-gerard-to-get-a-job.md

 ### About Flying Fish

-Flying Fish organise a range of world of work activities, which includes work placements, work tours and work shadowing.
+Flying Fish organise a range of 'world of work' activities, which includes work placements, work tours and work shadowing.

 These activities will give you a taste for type of job you would like to do in the future.